yashwanthky/Exploratory_Analysis_Power_Lifting/README.md

-# Exploratory Analysis Power Lifting
+# Exploratory Analysis on Power Lifting
 Analyze the various factors affecting the ability of the person to do power-lifting.
 This project is all about understanding this exciting and intense sport better

 ## What is Power-lifting?